ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Establishing Connections

 Before a Connection can be used for data transfer, it must be established.
-Establishment ends the pre-establishment phase; all transport and cryptographic parameter specification must be complete before establishment, as these parameters will be used to select candidate Paths and Protocol Stacks for the Connection.
+Establishment ends the pre-establishment phase; all transport properties and cryptographic parameter specification must be complete before establishment, as these will be used to select candidate Paths and Protocol Stacks for the Connection.
 Establishment may be active, using the Initiate() Action;
 passive, using the Listen() Action; or simultaneous for peer-to-peer, using the Rendezvous() Action.
 These Actions are described in the subsections below.